ymliu-sysu/ymliu-sysu.github.io/index.md

 <h2> Publications </h2>
 <OL>

+<LI> Zhaoshuai Liu, Aiting Liang, Yongmei Liu: Epistemic JAADL: A Modal Logic for Joint Abilities with Imperfect Information.
+In <i>Proceedings of the 26th European Conference on Artificial Intelligence, (ECAI 2023)</i>, 2023
+      [<A HREF="./papers/ECAI23-2.pdf">pdf</A>]</LI><br><br>

       <LI> S. Ou and Y. Liu.
 Learning to Generate Programs for Table Fact Verification via Structure-Aware Semantic Parsing.
 To appear in <i>Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL-2022)</i>, 2022.
       [<A HREF="./papers/ACL22.pdf">pdf</A>]</LI><br><br>

 <LI> K. Luo and Y. Liu.
 Automated Synthesis of Generalized Invariant Strategies via Counterexample-Guided Strategy Refinement.
 In <i>Proceedings of the Thirty-Sixth AAAI Conference on Artificial Intelligence (AAAI-22)</i>, 2022.